 While incorporating in other states may seem appealing, there are many factors to consider, including fees and taxes by state, dealing with the foreign qualification process to do business (a foreign business is one that is doing business in any other state than the one it is incorporated in) and the possibility of having to handle legal matters in a separate state.

-Review the Non-Profit Checklist for a Step-By-Step Guide to Starting Your Non-Profit.
+Review the Non-Profit Checklist for a Step-By-Step Guide to Forming A NonProfit.

 Forming a nonprofit organization does have its benefits.
 From the tangible tax-exempt status from both state and federal governments to the intangible public perception, making your nonprofit a legal entity can improve your organization’s status in the community while also receiving different kinds of breaks to help alleviate financial pressures.